isaacnmm/pestpolicy-hugo2XX/content/posts/best-wireless-lavalier-mic-for-dslr/index.md

 ##  Conclusion

 You'll love that the receiver and transmitter both have LCD displays with some buttons.
-Further, with the XLR cable, the Saramonic UwMic9 mic will support the [XLR transmitter](https://en.wikipedia. org/wiki/XLR_connector) plus it has an amazing body-build quality.
+Further, with the XLR cable, the Saramonic UwMic9 mic will support the [XLR transmitter](https://en.wikipedia.org/wiki/XLR_connector)plus it has an amazing body-build quality.